The EIT Alumni Challenges: a new way to solve challenges

 Topic of the challenge

-Our first challenge, COVID-19: Map & Act, will cover all aspects of the COVID-19 crisis.
-Participants will map good practices and lessons learnt and come up with innovative ideas for immediate response or long-term measures.
-The challenge will take place on Be-novative, a European online innovation platform.
-All EIT Community members as well as external participants are welcome to register and join the ideation process.
+Our first challenge, COVID-19: Map & Act, covered all aspects of the COVID-19 crisis.
+Participants were able to map good practices and lessons learnt and came up with innovative ideas for immediate response or long-term measures.
+The challenge took place on Be-novative, a European online innovation platform.
+All EIT Community members as well as external participants were welcome to register and join the ideation process.

 What can European citizens and institutions do to mitigate and overcome the impacts of the COVID-19 crisis on our society?